aisingapore/PeekingDuck/docs/source/getting_started/02_configure_pkdk.md

 - Selecting which nodes to include in the pipeline
 - Configuring node behaviour

-To list the available nodes in PeekingDuck for selection and get their respective documentation's URL, run the following command:
+You can refer to our API Documentation section to see the available nodes in for selection and their respective configurable settings.
+Alternatively, to get a quick overview of Peekingduck's nodes, run the following command:
  ```
  > peekingduck nodes
  ```